-SEMI C91 - Test Method for Determination of Moisture Dry-Down Characteristics of Gas Delivery Components
+SEMI C91 - Test Method for Determination of Moisture Dry-Down Characteristics of Gas Delivery Components -

 This Test Method applies to all types of in-line components used in gas delivery systems for precise delivery of gaseous species used in semiconductor manufacturing.
 The in-line components applicable are valves (pneumatic, manual and hybrid types), mass flow controllers (MFCs), pressure regulators, filters and passive components such as pressure gauges/transducers and flow meters.

 Test Medium — The test medium shall be nitrogen.
 Other inert gases will have different purging characteristics and may dry a system more quickly or slowly.
 Reactive gases shall not be used as they may react chemically with moisture.
-Considerations relating to corrosion resistance are outside the scope of the present document, although the test procedure may prove useful in corrosion studies.
+Considerations relating to corrosion resistance are outside the scope of the present Standard, although the test procedure may prove useful in corrosion studies.
 The results will provide a ranking with respect to moisture contribution arising as a result of differences in design.

-The ‘initial dry-down’ situation, which is determined by the moisture content of the component in the as-received condition, with the effects of manufacturing process and design, surface quality, pre-treatment and packaging convoluted together.
-This test is optional and may be omitted based on the objective of the testing.
+- The ‘initial dry-down’ situation, which is determined by the moisture content of the component in the as-received condition, with the effects of manufacturing process and design, surface quality, pre-treatment and packaging convoluted together.
+This test is optional and may be omitted based on the objective of the testing

-The ‘response to an upset’ situation, which is determined by the amount of moisture taken up by the component and subsequently released in any exposure after receipt during its operation independently or as part of a gas delivery system.
+- The ‘response to an upset’ situation, which is determined by the amount of moisture taken up by the component and subsequently released in any exposure after receipt during its operation independently or as part of a gas delivery system.

-Referenced SEMI Standards
+Referenced SEMI Standards (purchase separately)

 SEMI C15 — Test Method for ppm and ppb Humidity Standards